-11. Capital gains tax
+11. Capital gains tax (CGT)

 All capital gains and capital losses made on the disposal of assets must be taken into account in determining a taxable capital gain or assessed capital loss unless excluded by specific provisions.
-The capital gains tax (CGT) provisions are contained in the Eighth Schedule.
+The CGT provisions are contained in the Eighth Schedule.
 CGT forms part of the income tax system and a taxable capital gain must be included in taxable income under section 26A.
-A body corporate, a share block company and an association of persons have an inclusion rate of 80%.9 This inclusion rate means that 80% of a capital gain will be included in the taxable income of a company.
+A body corporate, a share block company and an association of persons have an inclusion rate of 66,6%.
+This inclusion rate means that only 66,6% of a capital gain will be included in the taxable income of a company.